 Many universities in Europe, North America, and Asia create new knowledge through research.
-Some good researchers in these universities come from Africa.
-So my question is, why do we not encourage research in African universities?
+Some talented researchers in these universities are from Africa.
+So, my question is, why do we not foster research in African universities?

-Why do African universities lag in research?
-I will try to list some reasons why.
-In future posts, I may explain them.
+Why do African universities fall behind in research?
+I will try to list some reasons and may explain them in future posts.

 1. Lack of motivation.

-4. Even when proper research work is done, the recommendation is most times not implemented.
+4. Even when proper research is done, recommendations are often not implemented.

 I may write more on this in my next Thought on African Education.

-How is everybody?
+How is everyone?
 Remember our motto: Be good, be kind.

 Good morning from West Africa!

-2 replies on “Thoughts on Africa 3: Education”
+2 responses to “Thoughts on Africa 3: Education”

 Great post 🙂